Stop holding UK 'hostage', government says as it steps up pressure on parliament

 More than three years since Britain voted to leave the EU, the divided country and its parliament are still debating over how, when and even whether Brexit, Britain’s biggest policy shift for more than 40 years, should happen.

-All Britain’s political parties agree an election is needed to break the standoff over Brexit, but cannot agree on its timing.
+All Britain’s political parties agree an election is needed to break the standoff over Brexit, but do not see eye-to-eye on its timing.
 For many lawmakers, an attempt by Johnson to set the terms of a new election raises concerns that he might renege.

+But a source at Johnson’s Downing Street office said the prime minister would do all he can to force an election to “get Brexit done”, including considering options offered by other opposition parties.

 “Parliament cannot hold the country hostage any longer,” Johnson said late on Saturday.
 “Millions of businesses and people cannot plan their futures, this paralysis is causing real damage and the country must move on in 2020.”